 Two APs (Tirana & Durres) are urban-based and having a mixed population, with a significant portion moving from rural and sometimes remote areas of the country for economic reasons.
 The other nine APs are located in rural areas and have homogenous communities in terms of ethnic identities, but people are struggling with similar issues as those in urban settings such as issues regarding child protection, education access by most vulnerable children and youth empowerment.

-3 1.874 registered children
+In addition to the 31.874 registered children

-children have been impacted at the programme level indirectly through programme foci had a vulnerability addressed through a relevant policy change or its implementation.
+children have been impacted at the programme level indirectly through programme foci